gvwilson/sdxpy/src/layout/index.md

-Since `DomCol` shares a lot of code with `DomRow` and `DomBlock`, but we don't want to go back and rewrite the parent, we use another mixin class for common methods that are being introduced late:
+Since `DomCol` shares a lot of code with `DomRow` and `DomBlock`, but we don't want to go back and rewrite the parent, we use a mixin class for common methods that are being added at this stage:

 [% excerpt f="micro_dom.py" keep="mixin" %]